-His parents recently contacted Woodstock Chimes, the largest manufacturer of wind chimes in the world, and told them Tyler’s story.
+His parents recently contacted Woodstock Chimes, the largest manufacturer of wind chimes in the world, and told them Tyler’s story and how much he loves wind chimes.
 So the company invited the family out to their headquarters to tour the facilities and have some fun.

 Tyler has a unique ability to recognize Woodstock chimes, and in the following clip you’ll see his knowledge firsthand.
-Take a look at the video to learn more about Tyler and his unique talent, and hear what Woodstock Chimes is doing for the autism community.
+Take a look at the video to learn more about Tyler and his unique talent.
+You’ll also get a chance to hear what Woodstock Chimes is doing for the autism community.